 On what some considered being as close to a replica of the grand Titanic, everything was like the ship of its former glory, including the voyage route.
 Thick fog painted the night, and the ocean liner’s bow cut through the icy Arctic water.
-In its wake, and even at twenty-two and a half knots, it left behind one hundred tons of ash out in the sea as it pushed forward on its maiden voyage from Southampton on to New York City.
+In its wake, and even at twenty-two-and-a-half knots, it left behind one-hundred tons of ash out in the sea as it pushed forward on its maiden voyage from Southampton on to New York City.

-Light laughter rung had died out from the first-class dining, the ultra-wealthy, who dined on an array of oysters, salmon, filet mignon, lamb in a scrumptious mint sauce, and of course, chocolate eclairs.
+Light laughter had died out from the first-class dining, the ultra-wealthy, who dined on an array of oysters, salmon, filet mignon, lamb in a scrumptious mint sauce, and of course, chocolate eclairs.
 All the while, those in the third class enjoyed the fact that they were one minute closer to their destination, despite the thin gruel, cheese, and bread.

 Along the ten decks, light bulbs dangled and swayed, illuminating the otherwise dark night.

 On the starboard side, two sailors snuck away from their nightly duties for a smoke break.
 They packed away the fishing lines used earlier to capture that for the second dinner.
 However, at this hour, closing in on midnight, the ship had eased into its nightly routine.
 The parties below having died down, the rich and famous quietly tucked in their private and opulent cabins, except those playing cards.

 “These here blimey blokes don’t know what it takes to create something scrumptious.”
 Enoch laughed with the others and pulled down his warm knit cap even more to cover his already-red ears.
 Meanwhile, his friend rubbed his hands together.
 “There are more stuffed shirts than I’ve ever seen.”